AshHuHK/RFMfold/readme.md

             ├── val_sequence2.fasta
             └── ...
      ```

+     For the training labels and data, RFMfold by default use bpseq format and fasta to train, by default the dataset should look like above.

 3.  **Generate Probability Matrices**

     For each base model (`method1`, `method2`, etc.), run its prediction on your entire training and validation datasets.
 Save each output as a 2D probability matrix in `.npy` format.
 The filename of the `.npy` file must match the name of the corresponding sequence file.
 For rnafm predictions, run